buu342/N64-UNFLoader/README.md

 * danbolt for helping test this on Debian, as well as providing changes to get the tool compiling under macOS.
 * Polprzewodnikowy for implementing support for his SC64, as well as setting up GitHub actions and providing some fixes/improvements to the library.
 * CrashOveride for ensuring the samples compile on his Linux libultra port.
 * The folk at N64Brew for being patient with me and helping test the program!
-Especially command_tab, NetworkFusion, CrashOveride, gravatos, PerKimba, manfried, Wiseguy, Zygal, kivan117, and Kokiri.
+Especially command_tab, NetworkFusion, CrashOveride, gravatos, PerKimba, manfried, Wiseguy, Zygal, kivan117, Kokiri, and jjk7.
 You guys are the reason this project was possible!